AnanthaChukka/polymage/sandbox/yolo_integration/README.txt

 u - to switch to unsharp mask
-b - to switch to bilateral grid l - to switch to local laplacian filters
+b - to switch to bilateral grid l - to switch to local laplacian filters d - to switch to yolo detection mode

 space - to toggle between OpenCV and PolyMage mode
         (applies only to 'harris' and 'unsharp mask' modes)

 n - to toggle between naive and optimized PolyMage code

+Instruction for weights and video files.

+1. Please put yolo weights in yolo_integration/weights/
+2. Put any test video in yolo_integration/video/
+3. The default name for test video is test.mp4.

+Note: Create the weights and video folders if not present.